Surreal or too real? Breathtaking AI tool DALL-E takes its images to a bigger stage

 In its beta phase announced on Wednesday, OpenAI will allow people to create 50 images during their first month for free.
 After that, they may create 15 a month.
 Once that limit is reached, people can pay $15 for another 115 images.

-DALL-E, its researchers like to say, rewards specificity: the more precise a search, the better the image, even abstract ideas can produce surprisingly vivid results.
+DALL-E, its researchers like to say, rewards specificity: the more precise a description, the better the image, even abstract ideas can produce surprisingly vivid results.

 "It's not often that we get to give users a product experience that feels like magic," Jang said.